 MOD

-11.48 If, after the expiry of the period of seven years from the date of receipt of the relevant complete information referred to in No. 9.1 or 9.2 in the case of satellite networks or systems not subject to Section II of Article 9 or in No. 9.1A in the case of satellite networks or systems subject to Section II of Article 9, the administration responsible for the satellite network has not brought the frequency assignments to stations of the network into use, or has not submitted the first notice for recording of the frequency assignments under No. 11.15, or, where required, has not provided the due diligence information pursuant to Resolution 49 (Rev.WRC-19), as appropriate, the corresponding information published under Nos.
+11.48 If, after the expiry of the period of seven years from the date of receipt of the relevant complete information referred to in No. 9.1 or 9.2 in the case of satellite networks or systems not subject to Section II of Article 9 or in No. 9.1A in the case of satellite networks or systems subject to Section II of Article 9, the administration responsible for the satellite network has not brought the frequency assignments to stations of the network into use, or has not submitted the first notice for recording of the frequency assignments under No. 11.15, the corresponding information published under Nos.
 9.1A, 9.2B and 9.38, as appropriate, shall be cancelled, but only after the administration concerned has been informed at least six months before the expiry date referred to in Nos.
-11.44 and 11.44.1 and, where required, § 10 of Annex 1 of Resolution 49 (Rev.WRC-19)31.
-(WRC-19)
+11.44 and 11.44.1.

+If, 30 days after the expiry of the period of seven years from the date of receipt of the relevant complete information referred to in No. 9.1A, the administration responsible for the satellite network has not provided, where required, the due diligence information pursuant to Resolution 49 (Rev.WRC-19) or Resolution 552 (Rev.WRC-19), as appropriate, the corresponding information published under Nos.
+9.1A and 9.38, as appropriate, shall be cancelled, but only after the administration concerned has been informed at least six months before the expiry date referred to in Nos.
+11.44 and 11.44.1.
+(WRC-23)

 SUP